TypeStrong/atom-typescript/CONTRIBUTING.md

     Install development dependencies with `npm install --only=dev`.

-    Optionally `apm link` if you want to test your changes in Atom.
+    Run `apm link --dev` to enable your fork in Atom's dev-mode.
+To check your changes, run Atom in dev-mode (start with `atom --dev` or run `application:open-dev` from command palette).

     Be careful if you're using `atom-typescript` to hack on `atom-typescript` though!
 You'd be hacking on the software using the same software you're currently hacking on, which sounds somewhat convoluted because it is.
 See [section on workflow](#workflow) below